ecopque/ecopque/README.md

 ---

-## 🧱 Code-First Philosophy, Library-Ready When Needed:
+## 🧱 Code-First Philosophy, Library-Ready When Needed
 Although I prefer writing clean, native Python code with minimal dependencies, I also have hands-on experience with a wide range of powerful libraries when the project demands it.